Treemaps in Power BI

 For information about using the Filters pane, see Add a filter to a report.

-Highlighting a Category or Detail in a treemap cross-highlights and cross-filters the other visualizations on the report page... and vice versa.
-To follow along, either add some visuals to this report page or copy the treemap to one of the other non-blank pages in this report.
+Highlighting a Category or Detail in a treemap cross-highlights and cross-filters the other visualizations on the report page and the other way around.
+To follow along, either add some visuals to this report page or copy the treemap to one of the other pages in this report.

 On the treemap, select either a Category or a Chain within a Category.
-This cross-highlights the other visualizations on the page.
-Selecting 050-Shoes, for example, shows me that last year's sales for shoes was $3,640,471 with $2,174,185 of that coming from Fashions Direct.
+That will cross-highlight the other visualizations on the page.
+Selecting 050-Shoes, for example, shows you that last year's sales for shoes was $3,640,471 with Fashions Direct accounting for $2,174,185 of those sales.

 In the Last Year Sales by Chain pie chart, selecting the Fashions Direct slice, cross-filters the treemap.

-To manage how charts cross-highlight and cross-filter each other, see Visualization interactions in a Power BI report
+To manage how charts cross-highlight and cross-filter each other, see Change how visuals interact in a Power BI report.